-At the end of each quarter, each student's academic progress will be thoroughly evaluated, and a report will be sent home.
-Once a year, a longer narrative evaluation for each course will be sent home.
+At the end of quarters 1-3, each student's academic progress will be thoroughly evaluated, and a narrative report will be sent home.
 If the evaluation is required in an alternative format, please notify the school office or Headmaster.
+In the 4th quarter, grades only are sent through the parent portal.
 Once a year, the evaluation will also be done in conferences with students, teachers, and parents/guardians.
-All students are required to attend the conferences and engage in substantial self-assessment.
+All invited students are required to attend the conferences and engage in substantial self-assessment.
 A liberal arts education requires a special kind of written evaluation - one that offers a prose discussion of the student's sense of wonder, depth of inquiry, specific areas of mastery and needs for improvement, and attitudes toward learning and towards others.
 This narrative evaluation is much more meaningful than the assignment of a single letter grade or a percentage.

-Students will also be assessed according to state requirements using the state standardized achievement tests, including the AzM2.
+Students will also be assessed according to state requirements using the state standardized achievement tests, including the AASA.
 Parents/guardians will be notified of the dates of administration of these tests, which take place multiple times throughout the year.
 Under Arizona law, there is no right of opt-out from these mandatory assessments required in all public schools.